anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 Modified Java Classes:
 Note: Any Runnable() functions and EventHandler<ActionEvent>() in all classes were replaced with lambda expressions.
 - Main Class
-    - new variables were added, for the How To Play (about) button, and new scene for the "how to play" page was introduced.
+    - new variables were added (LIST LATER) and new scene for the "how to play" page was introduced.
     - start function was modified to add a new scene for How To Play, to restrict window size (window should not enlarge), to add a game icon, to add an extra button to the first scene of the game and to add images to the buttons an to add image as a background to the How To Play scene.

-    - functions setSavePaths() and checkforDDrive() added
+    - methods setSavePaths() and checkforDDrive() added to set the file path for game file saving the game progress. checkforDDrive() method checks if the device has a DDrive. setSavePaths() uses the function checkforDDrive() to set the file path for save.mdd.
+If D drive does not exist, it saves the game file in the device's C drive.

-    - ballRadius's scope was changed from private to public final static, as the altered function checkHitToBlock() in the Block class uses ballRadius to calculate more accurate ball-block collisions
+    - ballRadius's scope was changed from private to public final static, as the altered method checkHitToBlock() in the Block class uses ballRadius to calculate more accurate ball-block collisions

-    - two functions setVisibleGameObjects() and setNotVisibleGameObjects() made to replace repetitive blocks of code for setting visibility of game objects.
+    - two methods setVisibleGameObjects() and setNotVisibleGameObjects() made to replace repetitive blocks of code for setting visibility of game objects.

-- Game Engine Class
+    - method setPhysicsToBall() was refactored.
+According to Bob's Concise Coding Conventions, it should be possible to see the whole method from start to finish without scrolling.
+Therefore helper methods moveBall(), handleBallYBoundaries(), handleBallPaddleCollision(), handleBallXBoundaries(), handleBallWallCollisions() and handleBallBlockCollision() were used to make the method setPhysicsToBall() more maintainable and easy to read.
-    - instead of .stop() to stop the threads (updateThread, timeThread and PhysicsThread) interrupt was used.
+      Each helper method is responsible for a specific aspect of the ball's behavior.

-    - at the run functions for each thread, the catch section of the try-catch block is changed to return from the function instead of printing the stack trace.
+    - method saveGame() was refactored for the same reason as setPhysicsToBall().
+Helper methods saveGameInfo(), saveBlockInfo() and closeOutputStream() were created to make method saveGame() more modular and easier to understand.

 - Block Class
   - After doubling the speed of the ball, checkHitToBlock() was changed to increase accuracy of ball-block collisions.
     The old checkHitToBlock() method is checking for exact positions of the ball relative to the block, and it was not robust enough to handle higher speeds.
-The new function allows for a range of positions to be considered as hits and adjusts well to the new speed of the ball.
+The new altered version of the method allows for a range of positions to be considered as hits and adjusts well to the new speed of the ball.

 Unexpected Problems:
 1. java.lang.UnsupportedOperationException - happened after level 1, the blocks keep forming,